- All in the Family: Many episodes did this, shifting from drama to comedy. A couple of examples:

 - Episode placement will do it too...right in the middle of the 'Angel goes bad' arc we get a wacky story of Xander casting a love spell - then back to the pain and angst.

-- In the Season One finale, the Master is hamming it up during an earthquake.
+- In "Prophecy Girl", the Master is hamming it up during an earthquake.
 After the shaking stops, he turns to the Anoited One and asks:

 The Master: What do you think?
 5.1?